cwgaldino/libreoffice-wrapper/README.rst

 .. where `lw.soffice()` starts a `tmux` session `'libreoffice-wrapper'` with a window named `'python'`, with opens the internal LibreOffice's Python interpreter.
 After that, the `soffice` object manages to communicate to LibreOffice through this Python instance opened in this `tmux` window.

-In the end one has to close LibreOffice and close the communication port,
+To close LibreOffice and its tmux session,

 .. code-block:: python